 The compost layer on top provides an immediate growing stratum.
 As the plants start sending out roots, they find little resistance to growing their root systems in the three layers.
 Thus, they grow faster and stronger root systems, and you know what that means – early and more plentiful harvests.

-The additional benefit of heat generated through the decomposition of the compost, alfalfa, and straw layers allows immediate planting after the last frost.
-Through the breakdown process, the dirtless mixture gets warm, and the plants take off.
+The additional benefit of heat generated through decomposing the compost, Alfalfa, and straw layers allows immediate planting after the last frost.
+The dirtless mixture gets warm through the breakdown process, and the plants take off.
 The same heat principle applies later in the season.
 Even on cold days, you can stick your hand into the mix and feel the warmth of the mixture.
 Try that with dirt!

 - Extended growing season due to heat generation

 - Excellent water retention and growing conditions.